excoffierleonard/sps-gbm/README.md

 ## How It Works

 1. **User Inputs**: The user provides a stock ticker, the date range for historical data, prediction date, and the number of simulations through interactive prompts.
-2. **Fetch Historical Data**: The script retrieves historical stock prices for the specified date range using the `yfinance` library.
+2. **Fetch Historical Data**: The program retrieves historical stock prices for the specified date range using the Yahoo Finance API.
 3. **Calculate Parameters**: Daily stock returns are computed to determine the annualized mean return (µ) and volatility (σ).
 4. **Set Simulation Parameters**: The time period in years (T) and the number of steps (N) are calculated based on the prediction period in days.
 5. **Run Simulations**: The Geometric Brownian Motion (GBM) model is used to simulate future stock prices over the prediction period.
 This involves generating multiple simulation paths.
 6. **Perform Multiple Simulations**: The specified number of simulations is run to obtain a distribution of final predicted stock prices.
 7. **Calculate Summary Statistics**: Key statistics are computed, including the mean, median, standard deviation, confidence intervals, and percentiles of the final predicted prices.
-8. **Display Results**: The script displays the calculated parameters and summary statistics.
+8. **Display Results**: The program displays the calculated parameters and summary statistics.
-9. **Plot Results**: The script generates and displays plots:
+9. **Plot Results**: The program generates plots:
    - **Simulation Paths**: Visualize multiple simulated stock price trajectories over the prediction period.
    - **Histogram of Final Prices**: Show the distribution of the final predicted stock prices.

 ## Possible Improvements

 1. **Parameter Estimation Methods**:
    - Improve the calculation of drift (µ) and volatility (σ) using more advanced statistical methods.
    - Consider using exponential moving averages or GARCH models to capture more dynamic aspects of financial time series.

 2. **User Interface**:
    - Create a graphical user interface (GUI) to make the application more user-friendly.
-   - Implement interactive plots where users can hover over points to see exact values.
+   - Implement interactive plots with web technology.

 3. **Complete Report Generation**:
    - Include risk metrics such as Value at Risk (VaR) and Expected Shortfall (ES) in generated reports.
-   - Create complete Stock analysis report and export it in a pretty pdf.
+   - Create complete stock analysis reports in PDF format.

 4. **Extend to Other Asset Classes**:
    - Adapt the model to simulate other types of financial assets like commodities, bonds, or cryptocurrencies.

 5. **Integration with Data Sources**:
    - Integrate with real-time data APIs to fetch the most recent stock prices and perform live simulations.
    - Use historical fundamental data to enhance the parameter estimation.

 6. **Sensitivity Analysis**:
    - Implement sensitivity analysis to understand how changes in input parameters (drift, volatility) affect the simulation outcomes.

 7. **Backtesting**:
    - Develop backtesting functionality to compare the simulation results with actual historical outcomes to validate the model.
    - Implement rollover of Monte Carlo over past steps to have a rolling prediction and improve the model.